Professional practice

 • Junior counsel (to Richard Millett KC) in application for permission to appeal to Judicial Committee of Privy Council in substantial breach of trust claim.

 • Acted as sole counsel for a group of 11 claimants to obtain ex parte freezing relief in respect of a complex damages claim, which advances numerous contractual, tortious and statutory causes of action.
-Peter also advised on compliance with / enforcement of the freezing order and the enforcement of related judgments.

 • Acted as sole counsel resisting an application for Norwich Pharmacal relief in respect of an alleged fraud involving a cryptocurrency investment.